KoheiObata/time-series-pseudo-anomaly/README.md

+#
+This repository is part of [Robust and Explainable Detector of Time Series Anomaly via Augmenting Multiclass Pseudo-Anomalies](https://arxiv.org/abs/2505.20765) \(KDD 2025\).

 # Time Series Anomaly Injection Repository
 This repository provides Python tools for injecting various types of synthetic anomalies into multivariate time series data.
 It can be utilized for data augmentation in anomaly detection model training, robustness testing, or generating evaluation datasets for anomaly detection algorithms.